thawn/ttmp32gme/README.md

 ## ToDo
 * integrate wkhtml2pdf into docker image for linux
+* save last selected albums in the browsers local storage

 ### Maybe later
 * add and remove music files from library page